portalhugger/Probability-Zero/plans.md

  * The file contains a wireframe schematic of the STATS. it's signed by D-7000

 * learn Basic Upgrades: STATS, unlocking:
   * microchips can now be spent on the STATS to speed up its internal clock, marginally increasing the entire IFRAME's tickrate (so it's a multipler to all durations)
+    * so LUCK cooldown, research time etc all get sped up
   * the Repair Module can now grant more than 1000 hypermatter if you have more than 100 causal fabric, allowing you to reset again with more hypermatter than before

 * continue to optimize and restore but, since all microchips were spent earlier, the STATS can't be upgraded so it's very slow
 * save up more causal fabric and reset again with more hypermatter